k-bosko/kd_tree/README.md

 Final Project for CS5800 Algorithms class at the Northeastern University

+## My contribution

+I proposed the project idea and was responsible for implementing the testing part using recoloring approach, including measuring the performance.

 ## Project Description

 The Nearest Neighbor Problem is the problem of finding the point in a dataset that is closest to a given query point.
 The generalized k-Nearest Neighbors algorithm (KNN) that finds k-number of most similar points is very popular in Machine Learning for classification tasks.
 There are many algorithms for solving the nearest neighbor problem.
 In this project, we explored one of them - the KD Tree algorithm.
 Developed by Jon Louis Bentley in 1975, KD Tree has been widely adopted due to its simplicity and efficiency and is used in different fields Clustering, Recommendation, Computer Vision, and many others.